 A French sprinting queen whose explosive power and regal dominance on the track delivered three Olympic golds and a lasting national legacy.

-Marie-José Pérec didn't just run; she commanded the track with a stride that blended ferocity and grace.
+Marie-José Pérec won the 400-meter gold at the 1992 Barcelona Olympics.
 Hailing from Guadeloupe, she moved to Paris as a teenager, her raw talent quickly refined into world-beating form.
-Her breakthrough was seismic: a 400-meter gold at the 1992 Barcelona Olympics.
-But it was in Atlanta in 1996 that she etched her name into legend.
-There, she achieved a monumental double, defending her 400m title and then, in one of the great Olympic upsets, storming to victory in the 200m, defeating the favored Merlene Ottey.
-That double, last achieved by Valerie Brisco-Hooks in 1984, cemented her status as a French sporting icon.
+In Atlanta in 1996 she achieved a monumental double, defending her 400m title and then storming to victory in the 200m, defeating the favored Merlene Ottey.
+That double, last achieved by Valerie Brisco-Hooks in 1984, made her a French sporting icon.
 Her career, marked by intense rivalry and occasional controversy, was defined by these peaks of sheer, untouchable speed.
 Pérec retired as a three-time Olympic champion and a figure who inspired a generation of athletes in France and its territories.

 1965–1980